 Angela A. Allen-Bell

-Courses Taught: Legal Writing & Analysis I, Legal Writing & Analysis II, Legal Research, Professional Responsibility & Constitutional Law I
+Courses Taught: Legal Writing & Analysis I, Legal Writing & Analysis II, Legal Research, Professional Responsibility, Constitutional Law I & Law & Minorities

-Professor Angela A. Allen-Bell is a native of New Orleans, Louisiana and 1998 graduate of the Southern University Law Center in Baton Rouge, Louisiana.
+Professor Angela A. Allen-Bell is a native of New Orleans, Louisiana and a 1998 graduate of the Southern University Law Center in Baton Rouge, Louisiana.
+Prior to entering law school, Bell served as a Program Director for the National Council of Negro Women of Greater New Orleans.
 After law school, she spent ten years working at an appellate court and, in this capacity, gained an expertise in appellate law.
 In 2008, she left the judiciary and began her career in academia as a law professor.
-In addition to her teaching responsibilities, she is faculty advisor to the SULC chapter of the National Lawyers Guild, an organization that acts to actively eliminate racism and maintain civil rights and liberties.
-Prior to entering law school, Bell served as a Program Director for the National Council of Negro Women of Greater New Orleans.

-Professor Bell is a committed public servant who frequently lends her time to causes involving at-risk children, prisoner reentry and the plight of the indigent.
-Her scholarly interests include social justice, criminal justice, civil rights and human rights issues.
-She finds great solace in the written and spoken word.
+Professor Bell is a committed public servant who frequently lends her time to causes involving social and/or restorative justice, criminal justice reform and prisoner reentry.
 Additionally, Professor Bell engages in advocacy work and is regular speaker in her community, as well as for professional organizations.
-Her topics range from motivational messages to diversity and cultural competency talks to presentations about social and criminal justice or constitutional, civil or human rights issues.
-She has made many media appearances and particated in countless local, national and international media collaborations to discuss her scholarship and her advocacy work, including La Presse (France), Le Nouvel Observateur (France), MSNBC (News Nation with Tamron Hall), NBC Nightly News, National Public Radio (All Things Considered).
+Her topics range from motivational messages to diversity and cultural competency talks to presentations about social, restorative or criminal justice and/or constitutional, civil or human rights issues.
+She has the distinction of having worked on several historic advocacy campaigns, such as the Angola 3 case, the case of Soledad Brother John Clutchette and the abolishment of Louisiana’s non-unanimous jury law.
+She has made many media appearances and particated in countless local, national and international media collaborations to discuss her scholarship and her advocacy work, including Sky News (United Kingdom), La Presse (France), Le Nouvel Observateur (France), MSNBC (News Nation with Tamron Hall), NBC Nightly News, National Public Radio (All Things Considered).

 - Angela A. Allen-Bell, Activism Unshackled & Justice Unchained: A Call to Make a Human Right Out of One of the Most Calamitous Human Wrongs to Have Taken Place on American Soil, 7 J. of Law & Social Deviance 125 (2014).

 - Angela A. Allen-Bell, Perception Profiling & Prolonged Solitary Confinement Viewed Through The Lens of The Angola 3 Case: When Prison Officials Become Judges, Judges Become Visually Challenged and Justice Becomes Legally Blind, 39 Hastings Const.
 L.Q.
-763 (Spring 2012) (Lead Article).
+763 (2012) (Lead Article).

-- Angela A. Allen-Bell, Bridge Over Troubled Waters and Passageway on a Journey to Justice: National Lessons Learned About Justice From Louisiana's Response to Hurricane Katrina, 46 Cal.
-W. L. Rev. 2 (Spring 2010).
+- Angela A. Allen-Bell, Bridge Over Troubled Waters and Passageway on a Journey to Justice: National Lessons Learned About Justice From Louisiana’s Response to Hurricane Katrina, 46 Cal.
+W. L. Rev. 2 (2010) (Lead Article).

 - Angela A. Allen-Bell, Student Author, Comment, The Birth of The Crime: Driving While Black (DWB), 25 S.U.L.
 Rev. 195 (Fall 1997).